BrendanGasparin/100-days-of-code-2022/log.md

 **Today's Progress:** Worked through most of The Odin Project Flexbox material, including seven Flexbox exercises.

 **Thoughts:** Had difficulty finding an hour to code due to family responsibilities and Halo 4.
+But I did.

 **Link(s) to work:** N/A (Did not upload the exercises)